luvittor/gitlab-api/README.md

 # GitLab Branch Creation Script

-This script automates the creation of branches in multiple GitLab projects using the GitLab API.
+This repository contains scripts to automate the creation (and optional deletion) of branches in multiple GitLab projects using the GitLab API.

 ## Prerequisites